maxsitt/insect-detect-docs/docs/index.md

 and tracking implemented during post-processing.
 The appearance and detection of an insect can be also used as trigger to automatically start a recording.
 This can drastically reduce the amount of data that has to be stored, by integrating the information extraction into the recording process.
+The hereafter presented DIY camera trap supports on-device detection and tracking of insects, combined with high-resolution frame synchronization in real time.

 ??? quote "The necessity of automated biodiversity monitoring"